Q: What is the length of the M.S. in Analytics program?

 Q: Are there loans or scholarships available for international students?

 A: The graduate admissions office provides a list of organizations that offer financial resources for international students.
 You can find more information on financial aid or loans available to international students at the One Stop office.

 Q: Will I be able to request CPT or OPT?
 Is the Analytics program a STEM major?

 A: International graduates typically apply for OPT (Optional Practical Training) after they graduate.
 MSAN qualifies as a STEM major.
-International students apply for CPT (Curricular Practical Training) during the academic year if their practicum assignment is paid.
-Some practicums are paid and some are unpaid—this matter is left to the discretion of each practicum company.
+International students apply for CPT (Curricular Practical Training) during the academic year for their practicum assignment.
 Please direct all further questions regarding CPT, OPT, or STEM to the office of International Student and Scholar Services at email@example.com.